 “This does appear to be an unfortunate accident at this time, but we will be making enquiries as to the circumstances and liaising with partners,” he said.

-Transport for Greater Manchester Sends Support
+Transport for Greater Manchester Offers Support

 “Our thoughts are with those injured and we want to wish them a speedy recovery.
 Emergency services remain at the scene, and we are working closely with the bus operator in supporting police with their enquiries into the incident.”